If you haven’t tried golden milk yet, you’re missing out since it’s a creamy yet lactose-free hot milk drink packed with

 Besides, coconut milk and coconut oil can add healthy fats to the drink, which allows the body to absorb curcumin better due to its fat solubility.

 Also, black pepper is mandatory, as it increases curcumin’s bioavailability enormously (Shoba et al. 199835).

-Since I have tried fresh and ground turmeric, I have to say that the latter even has a better taste.
+Since I have tried fresh and ground turmeric, I have to say that the latter tastes better.

 Furthermore, canned coconut milk should be oil-free but still have a high natural fat content, which makes the yellow turmeric milk creamier and perfect for a keto diet.